-The 5,500-acre site of the Chickamauga Battlefield is in Walker and Catoosa Counties, and the 3,000-acre Lookout Mountain Battlefield extends southward from Tennessee into Dade County, Georgia.
-These areas have been preserved by the United States government as a permanent military park.
+The 5,500-acre site of the Chickamauga Battlefield is in Walker and Catoosa Counties, and the 3,000-acre Lookout Mountain Battlefield extends southward from Tennessee into Dade areas have been preserved by the United States government as a permanent military park.
+Amenities include a network of trails with varied designations for hiking, horseback riding, and biking.
+The park's fields, forests and slopes hold numerous monuments, historical tablets, and wayside exhibits commemorating these two 1863 Civil War battles.
+The Visitor Center has in-depth interpretive resources and an extensive collection of historic firearms.